I decided to make a change in my own wellbeing, while I was on a trip in Italy in 2012 and in between jobs.

 To be frank, my own wellbeing took years to change (well, I think “evolve” is probably a better choice of word).
 I’ve noticed 3 big shifts in my own wellbeing,

-I used to spend hours and hours, dwelling on something that didn’t go my way.
+- detachment … I used to spend hours and hours, dwelling on something that didn’t go my way.
 I was not flexible and my expectations were either black or white.
-I could still recall many nights that I could not fall asleep because of uncertainty at work or a disagreement with families.
+I could still recall many nights that I could not fall asleep because of an uncertainty at work or a disagreement with families.
 Ever since I began practicing meditation, I’ve learned how to let go of negativity and doubts, and only focus on what is in front of me.

 I am grateful to share my story with you.
 Especially how coaching, yoga, and meditation change my wellbeing, and give me a sense of calmness, contentment, and peace.